A Priest, A Deaconess, and a Baptist

-My kids went back to PS, my oldest was still being homeschooled, but our whole life turned upside down.
-I was blessed when I got my job…I was trained by THE SLOWEST WOMAN ON THE PLANET, but she is definitely the sweetest thing…ever and she is genuine, honest and stable.
+My kids went back to PS, and my oldest was still being homeschooled, but our whole life turned upside down.
+I was blessed when I got my job.
+THE SLOWEST WOMAN trained me ON THE PLANET, but she is the sweetest thing…ever, genuine, honest, and stable.

-When I got assigned my department, a regal looking gentleman with kind eyes and a radio-worthy voice, caught my eye.
-I wanted to know who he was because he happened to work in my department and frankly, I needed all the help I could get, not knowing anything from anything.
+When I got assigned my department, a regal-looking gentleman with kind eyes and a radio-worthy voice caught my eye.
+I wanted to know who he was because he happened to work in my department, and frankly, I needed all the help I could get, not knowing anything from anything.

 I am blessed.

 I knew the magnitude of this gift, but he explained the prayers that you pray using the rosary.
-Finally, encouraging me to pray.
+Finally, it encouraged me to pray.
 He has walked through the aisles, at work, and prayed over me.
 Also, he has sent me emails of prayer.
 A precious soul, this man has been to me.

-Be positive, wait on God.
+Be positive.
+Wait on God.

-During the trials of this adoption…I have learned that it is okay to cry.
+During this adoption’s trials, I learned that it is okay to cry.
 That I can be mad, that I can be sad, that it is okay to talk to people.
-I hold so much in.
+I hold so much inside.
 I don’t like to burden people or feel like I’m regularly playing the same tune on the violin.
-Between my Wednesday night girls, my Deaconess and my Priest….I’m surrounded by love, prayers, and understanding during my hard times and there have been so very many.
+Between my Wednesday night girls, my Deaconess, and my Priest, I’m surrounded by love, prayers, and understanding during my hard times.
+Sadly, there have been so very many.

 Our trial is soon coming to an end.

-A Priest, A Deaconess and a Baptist
+A Priest, A Deaconess, and a Baptist